 North Carolina 4-H Camp programs offer campers a great chance to learn, develop life skills and form attitudes that will help them to become self-directing and productive members of society.
 For more information, visit the 4-H Camp website.

 Ag-DISCOVERY is a two-week residential camp for students designed to help high school students (age 14-17) learn about careers in plant science and veterinary medicine.
 Students live on the college campus and learn about science from university professors and practicing entomologists, botanists, and plant pathologists.
 Participants gain experience through hands-on labs, workshops, and field trips.
 Students also participate in character and team-building activities and diversity workshops.
 For more information, visit The Science House website.

 Communication Summer Camp is an intensive, five-day workshop designed for rising junior and senior high school students interested in television production, broadcasting, and public speaking.
 Students will learn to operate cameras, audio boards, write news copy, and present as on-air talent, culminating in a closed circuit “live broadcast” at week’s end.
-COM Camp is limited to 14 campers.
-Registration opens March 14, 2017, and ends June 30, 2017, or until the maximum number of campers has been reached.
-Waitlist positions available.
 Campers must be recommended by their high school administrator prior to registration.
-COM Camp runs from July 17 – July 21, 2017 10 a.m. – 3 p.m.
+Visit the website for more details.

 Creating Awareness of Agriculture and Life Sciences Disciplines, Degree Programs and Discoveries (CAALS 3-D) Project